Top alternative banks and apps to Revolut

 The free account also comes with a spending overview tool, monthly and weekly budgeting features, and instant notifications whenever you spend.
 Similar to some of the other challenger accounts, you can create savings pots and set a rule to round up your spending, to help you put money aside.

-You’ll get a contactless payment card with your Monese account, which you can use to spend for free in the UK and spend up to £2,000 abroad each month (a 2% fee applies after that).
-You also get £200 worth of ATM withdrawals for free per month (and a 2% fee applies after that too).
-Cash deposits at Post Offices and PayPoints come with a 2% fee (and a minimum charge of £2), while cheques are not currently accepted.
+You’ll get a contactless payment card with your Monese account, which you can use to spend for free in the UK, but a 2% fee applies overseas.
+ATM withdrawals in the UK and abroad also incur a 2% fee.
+Cash deposits at Post Offices and PayPoints come with a 3.5% fee (and a minimum charge of £3), while cheques are not currently accepted.

 Are challengers safe?